Rate this article

 Benefits of adopting generative AI for your ecommerce business

-Supercharge retail decision making
+Sharper decision making

-Retailers often race against the clock, trying to analyze what caused sales dips, what trends to gear up for, and what specific smart moves their competitors made to hit it big with their last marketing campaign.
+Retailers often race against the clock, trying to analyze what caused sales dips, what market trends to gear up for, and what specific smart moves their competitors made to hit it big with their last marketing campaign.
 And not all of this data is easy and fast to measure and monitor.

 Paired with a robust AI core and a comprehensive data engine, generative AI can deliver whatever insights your ecommerce company needs at the moment and do it in a straightforward, conversational, and actionable way.
-You can also set gen AI analysis to be proactive or prompt additional analysis in human language.

-Key generative AI modalities to be leveraged in ecommerce
+Many faces of generative AI in ecommerce

 ModalityApplicationUse case